team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/devdocs.generateDocumentation-Command.md

 ## Prerequisites

-To use the `devdocs.generateDocumentation` command, you need to have the Dev-Docs VSCode extension installed and configured correctly.
+To use the `devdocs.generateDocumentation` command, you need to have the Dev-Docs VS Code extension installed and configured correctly.
 Additionally, make sure you have the necessary permissions to create and write files in the project directory.

-## How do I use this VSCode Extension Command?
+## How do I use this VS Code Extension Command?

 Using the `devdocs.generateDocumentation` command is straightforward:

-1. Open the file you want to generate documentation for in the VSCode editor.
+1. Open the file you want to generate documentation for in the VS Code editor.
 2. Press the configured keyboard shortcut for the command (e.g., `Shift+Cmd+D` on macOS, `Shift+Ctrl+D` on Windows/Linux), or navigate to the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and search for "Generate Documentation."
 3. The extension will analyze the current file and generate a new Markdown file with the documentation in the specified `docSubFolder` location.
 4. Once the documentation file is generated, you can review and make any necessary adjustments or additions.